Career Mentoring: Critical Elements for Success

 • A specific request for a phone call, video chat, or in-person meeting to discuss the possibility of establishing a mentor-mentee relationship

-• A proposed date and time for the initial conversation or a request to suggest a mutually convenient time
+• A proposed date and time for the initial career conversation or a request to suggest a mutually convenient time

 • A polite and professional closing, thanking the potential mentor for their time and consideration, and including your contact information for follow-up